Syncretism

 Syncretism in

-the West develops a cross-cultural
+the West develops a cross-cultural model

-cosmological thought, viewed through the exaggerated syncretic
+thought, viewed through the exaggerated syncretic system developed in

-system developed in Pico's 900 theses.
-Pico planned to debate the
+Pico's 900 theses.
+Pico planned to debate the theses at Rome before the

-book contains a corrected Latin edition of Pico's text, the first
+Latin edition of Pico's text, the first English translation (the only

-and a commentary on Pico's debate, in which he planned to
+reliable translation in any language), and a commentary on Pico's debate,

-discuss (and partially harmonize) all major traditions known in
+in which he planned to discuss (and partially harmonize) all major traditions

-his day.
+known in his day.

-(Pico had literally
+(Pico literally

-'cosmic ambitions': in his letters and early texts, he hinted that
+had "cosmic ambitions": in his letters and early texts, he hinted

 in the West.
-You can download those pages here as
+You can download

-a 1.3 meg pdf)
+those pages here as a 1.3 meg pdf)

 The cross-cultural